Last updated in January 2023.

 Readers or medical experts can bring errors to our attention by emailing us at firstname.lastname@example.org or by sending us a direct message on any of our FamilyEducation social channels.
 We may not respond in cases where the correction cannot be verified.

 Please note: Recently, FamilyEducation has adopted the editorial guidelines of the Associated Press Stylebook.
-Therefore, our medical review policy aims to confirm to the AP Stylebook’s Health, Science, and Environment Reporting guidelines.
+Therefore, our medical review policy aims to conform to the AP Stylebook’s Health, Science, and Environment Reporting guidelines.